 NFPA codes are the basis of the fire code of Canada and have specific sections for industry fire and explosion safety can be found online at including for example, building sprinkler systems, electrical equipment, wood combustible dust, agricultural combustible dust and explosion prevention.
-In total there are over 100 NFPA code sections, which www.nfpa.org.
+In total there are over 100 NFPA code sections, which can be found at www.nfpa.org.

 In many cases in the wood manufacturing section it was common that the facility owner was not aware that compliance to NFPA fire codes were applicable to their facility or the original equipment due to age and wear does not meet the original intended or current NFPA codes.
 In either case it still remains the responsibility of the owner to ensure that all equipment which produces, transports or stores combustible dust must meet either the NFPA codes at the time the facility was built or must meet the current NFPA safety and fire codes.
 This is not only required to meet the building code of Canada, it simple makes good sense.
 No owner would knowingly put his or her employees and facility at risk of an explosion.
 In some cases the upgrades are relatively easy and inexpensive and other upgrades can require significant cost and years to bring up to code.